 Papà had peculiar eating habits, as well.
 Which at long last explained some things about my husband!
 I sometimes wonder, with their love of hot pepper and using bread as spoons, it they’re not part Arab!

-Perhaps it was having lived through two world wars, and eating half-cooked potatoes to stave off hunger that did it.
+That really took me off-guard.
+Perhaps it was from living through two world wars and eating half-cooked potatoes to stave off hunger that did it.
 Meat was proof of well-being, and one mustn’t ever waste even a bit of it.
-All (or most of) the innards.
+All (or most) of the innards.
 Cow’s stomach and tongue, pig’s feet, livers, gizzards, lamb’s brain.

 Even rabbit eyes!
 Yep, Papà ate the eyes.
 I’ll save you all the nasty details.
 But he did love to tease our kids with them!